ncalc/ncalc/docs/articles/lambda_compilation.md

 ```

 ## Performance
-You should cache the result of <xref:NCalc.Expression.ToLambda>.
+You should cache the result of <xref:NCalc.Expression.ToLambda`1>.
 The evaluation is indeed faster, but the compilation of the lambda is very slow.
 See [benchmarks](benchmarks.md) for more info.